 These are very deep but often when folks talk about them they use very simple language.
 For example, for me, I struggle most with the part of myself that asks the question: “if you saw me for who I am, would you still accept me?”
 The language is simple but the impact of that question touches the way I present myself in every social context of my life.

 Another person may just say “I cannot trust others” or “people are just going to let me down”.
 Again: simple language, but this touches all of their social contexts and all their relationships too.
 We’ve looked before at issues of trust and why people may be unable to trust their spouse, and this attachment issue is often at the heart of it.

-These deep fear construct are indicators of our attachment style.
+These deep fear constructs are indicators of our attachment style.
 Our attachment style is the way that we have learned to relate to the significant others in our life.
 Primarily our spouse, but it also impacts our children, our closest friends, and then to a lesser degree, our social network as well.

 The rest fall into three categories but we’re going to focus mainly on what we call avoidant attachment.

 Those with avoidant attachment are insecure about the intentions of their spouse and they prefer to keep emotional distance in order to keep themselves safe.
-Often this comes across as a coolness or distance or can even be interpreted as rejection.
-Usually where one spouse is avoidant in their attachment style you’re going to see lower levels of intimacy[i].
+Often this comes across as coolness or distance or can even be interpreted as rejection.
+Usually, where one spouse is avoidant in their attachment style you’re going to see lower levels of intimacy[i].
 If you aren’t sure your spouse is going to respond well to you, better to keep the really deep emotional stuff to yourself.
 See how this attachment style is about your view of yourself?

 On the other side, those with secure attachment know that their spouses are not perfect but they are confident that their spouse is available and there to support them in times of need.
-They understand that their spouse is not only accessible and available, but will generally respond appropriately.
-Consequently people with secure attachment are very comfortable with both closeness and doing things apart from each other.
+They understand that their spouse is not only accessible and available but will generally respond appropriately.
+Consequently, people with secure attachment are very comfortable with both closeness and doing things apart from each other.

 Fear and Relationship Satisfaction